Weed Reparations To Make up for Unfair Jailing of Cannabis Consumers

 Since Reefer Madness, people of color have been disproportionately targeted for “cannabis crimes.”
 Weed Reparations aims to correct the fall out from this unjust incarceration.

-New laws have legalized cannabis for medical and recreational use in many states, but this freedom for a once-demonized plant has opened Pandora’s Box.
+New laws have legalized cannabis for medical and recreational use in many states.
+But this freedom for a once-demonized plant has opened Pandora’s Box.
 What about the people currently in prison or awaiting trial?
-How to atone for a medieval mindset that locked away cannabis consumers for participating in an activity that is no longer illegal.
-Can Weed Reparations accomplish this?
+How do you atone for a medieval mindset that locked away cannabis consumers for participating in an activity that is no longer illegal?
+And can weed reparations accomplish this?

 What are Weed Reparations?

-As lawmakers grapple with how and whether to amend the draconian sentences of former cannabis users and sellers, some cities have adopted programs that go beyond pardons to so-called “Weed Reparations.”
+Lawmakers are grappling with how and whether to amend the draconian sentences of former cannabis consumers and sellers.
+Some cities have adopted programs that go beyond pardons to so-called “weed reparations.”
 It is a concept similar to the proposal that the U.S. remunerate the descendants of slaves for their ancestors’ forced, unpaid labor.

 For instance, actress-turned-Democratic-politician, Cynthia Nixon, proposed that New York should prioritize people of color when giving out cannabis licenses.
 Her suggestion was immediately lambasted by both Al Sharpton and Black Lives Matter of Greater New York.